 Marination Requires Contact

-Direct contact is the important point since it is necessary for the chemical reaction to occur.
+Direct contact is an important point since it is necessary for the chemical reaction to occur.
 This means that soaking a piece of meat in a marinade will only penetrate just so far into the surface of the meat.
 If you marinate a large cut of meat in a tenderizing marinade, you end up with a mushy exterior and an unaffected center.
 Puncturing the meat for the marinade to penetrate gives an uneven result, with the further undesirable side effect of allowing the meat to lose even more juices while cooking.
 Thus, flat cuts of meat benefit most from tenderizing marinades.
 Place meat in a heavy zip-top bag with the air squeezed out and turn it often to be sure all surfaces benefit from the marinade.

-Some slaughterhouses now inject papain into the animals just before a slaughter.
+Some slaughterhouses now inject papain into the animals just before slaughter.
 The injected papain is carried through the bloodstream to all parts of the animal and is later activated by the cooking process.
 This sometimes results in a mushy piece of meat due to the enzyme destroying too much of the muscle fiber firmness.

 The newest method being researched is a machine which immerses tough cuts of meat into a water bath and then sends a shockwave through the meat, breaking down tough fibers.